 How to make stewed cabbage?

-- Chop the cabbage: quarter it, remove the core, and cut it into small pieces.
-Set aside (1).
+Step #1: Quarter the cabbage, remove the core, cut it into small pieces.
+Chop the other vegetables.

-- Add about ยฝ of the chopped cabbage (6).
-You will have to add it in 2-3 batches (depending on the size of your pot) as there is too much of it.
+You will have to add the cabbage in 2-3 batches (depending on the size of your pot) as there is too much of it.

-- Now, you will have enough room in the pot to add the rest of the cabbage (7).
-Stir well and let wilt again for a few minutes.
+Step #5: Now, you will have enough room in the pot to add the rest of the cabbage.
+Let it wilt.

-- Cook on medium-low heat for about 30 minutes or until very tender (8).
+Step #6: Cook on medium-low heat for about 30 minutes or until very tender.

 Store and reheat

-Refrigerate in the cooking pot with the lid on or in an airtight container; it will be fine for 3-4 days.
+Refrigerate the stewed cabbage in the cooking pot with the lid on or in an airtight container; it will be fine for 3-4 days.

 Reheat: Cabbage stew tastes even better each time you reheat it.
 Reheat in the pot on the stovetop, stirring often.
 Add a small splash of water if necessary.